The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 Inspired by Solomon, he gave up on his plan to conform to society’s norms and instead left the ward and moved to San Francisco, the capital state of non-conformity, to become part of the poet community.

-San Francisco Beat Movement
+San Francisco & The Beat Poets

 On October 7th, 1955, the poet Kenneth Rexroth organized a poetry reading in San Francisco, providing a stage for new poets to present their work before the local bohemia.
 Young poets such as Michael McClure, Philip Whalen, and Gary Snyder got up to read their poems, presenting a new sensibility that combined ecological consciousness, Zen Buddhist influences, and other things.
+And so the Beat Poets were born.

 But the show was stolen by Allen Ginsberg, whose poem “Howl” dazzled its listeners.
 The three-part poem is dedicated to Carl Solomon, but stylistically it is inspired by Kerouac, carefully articulating the philosophy of the Beat Generation.